DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

+DataGrid allows you to custom paint cells and configure cell's style settings in a PDF document.

 Use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) function to customize DataGrid cell apperance in a PDF document.
 For example, you can change the text alignment and the background color of the cell.
 Use the following function parameters:

 - gridCell